-The Respiratory Scan will measure your heart rate, respiratory rate, mouvements and oxygen saturation level throughout the night to provide complete maps of your sleep.
+Respiratory Scan will measure your heart rate, respiratory rate and movement throughout the night to provide complete maps of your sleep.

 During sleep, it is possible to experience trouble breathing and you may not remember it in the morning.
 Oxygen saturation level drops can be a sign of these breathing disturbances.
 When the brain senses that oxygen levels are getting too low, it triggers a safety alarm signal, waking you up to take a breath.
 After falling back to sleep, this can occur repeatedly during the night, which doesn’t allow the body to recover properly.

 ScanWatch embeds sensors to scan your night.
-It uses its PPG (photoplethysmography) sensor to measure your heart rate and heart rhythm, your breathing rate and respiratory effort, and your oxygen saturation (SpO2) continuously.
+It uses its PPG (photoplethysmography) sensor to measure your heart rate and heart rhythm, and your breathing rate and respiratory effort.
 It also uses an accelerometer to monitor your actigraphy (rest and activity cycles).
-Consequently, ScanWatch can detect breathing disturbances episodes during your sleep.
+Consequently, ScanWatch can monitor breathing disturbances episodes during your sleep.